πŸ‡ΏπŸ‡¦ Online Trading South Africa

 Trading Without a Plan

-Random trading decisions often lead to losses.
+Random trading decisions often lead to avoidable losses.

 Ignoring Risk Management